FullStaQD/architecture/docs/06_runtime_view.md

     - Creates an encoded quantum state

 6. Quantum Neural Network
-    - Appends the encoded quantum state to a variational circuit circuit
+    - Appends a variational quantum circuit to the encoded quantum state
-    - Sends programm to the System Layer
+    - Sends program to the System Layer

-### System Layer - Downwards
+### System Layer & Physical Layer- Downwards
---

-### Physical Layer - Downwards
---
-### System Layer - Upwards
---
+- As described in the other use cases

 ### Application Layer - Upwards

 7. Softmax Function
     - Transforms expectation values of each feature into probabilities
-    - Gives the Simulation App a collision probability
+    - Gives the Collision Detection App a collision probability

-8. Cross-Entropy Loss
+8. Cross-Entropy Loss (training only)
     - Calculates the loss of the probabilities of the features

-10. Backpropagation
+10. Backpropagation (training only)
     - Takes in the loss of the features and calculates the loss gradient

-12. Adaptive Moment Estimation (ADAM)
+12. Adaptive Moment Estimation (ADAM) (training only)
     - Uses the loss gradient to optimize the parameter of the quantum neural network.